Rashi script: History

 The initial development of typefaces for the printing press was often anchored in a pre-existing manuscript culture.
 In the case of the Hebrew press, the tradition of using square or block letters were cast for Biblical and other important works prevailed.
-Secondary religious texts, such as rabbinic commentaries, was, however, were commonly set with a semi-cursive form of Sephardic origin, ultimately normalised as the Rashi typeface.
+However, secondary religious texts such as rabbinic commentaries, were commonly set with a semi-cursive form of Sephardic origin, ultimately normalised as the Rashi typeface.

 A corresponding but distinctive semi-cursive typeface was used for printing Yiddish.
 It was termed mashket or vaybertaytsh, the Yiddish word vayber meaning "women" (Weiber) and taytsh being an archaic word for "German" (Deutsch), since works printed in mashket were often intended for a female readership.